tektoncd/pipeline/docs/install.md

   node in the cluster must have an appropriate label matching `topologyKey`.
 If some or all nodes are missing the specified `topologyKey` label, it can lead to unintended behavior.

-- `disable-home-env-overwrite` - set this flag to `true` to prevent Tekton from overriding the `$HOME` environment variable for the containers executing your `Steps`.
+- `disable-home-env-overwrite` - set this flag to `false` to allow Tekton to override the `$HOME` environment variable for the containers executing your `Steps`.
-The default is `false`.
+The default is `true`.
 For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/2013).

-- `disable-working-directory-overwrite` - set this flag to `true` to prevent Tekton from overriding the working directory for the containers executing your `Steps`.
+- `disable-working-directory-overwrite` - set this flag to `false` to allow Tekton to override the working directory for the containers executing your `Steps`.
-The default value is `false`, which causes Tekton to override the working directory for each `Step` that does not have its working directory explicitly set with `/workspace`.
+The default value is `true`.
 For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/1836).

 - `running-in-environment-with-injected-sidecars`: set this flag to `"true"` to allow the Tekton controller to set the `tekton.dev/ready` annotation at pod creation time for